seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 This is no witness for Lord Angelo.

 **MARIANA**
-Now I come to’t my lord
+Now I come to't my lord
 She that accuses him of fornication,
 In self-same manner doth accuse my husband,
 And charges him my lord, with such a time
-When I’ll depose I had him in mine arms
+When I'll depose I had him in mine arms
 With all the effect of love.

 **ANGELO**